 Are there alternatives?
 In many cases, yes, the time and cost it takes to purchase such tools outweigh the cost of several planned respins.
-Also, experience plays a vital role in an engineer’s learning and understanding.
+Also, experience plays a vital role in an engineer's learning and understanding.
 What is learned on one project propagates to the next, perhaps reducing the need for costly tools.
 Of course, this becomes tribal knowledge, which the company must carefully preserve.

 Another alternative is to seek a third party to perform the simulation.
 This can be very useful, as the simulation will be done by an independent party that removes bias potential.
 Finding a reliable third-party source is essential.
 It's also important to understand what service is being provided.
 Some companies will run the simulation and leave the interpretation to the customer.

 At Nine Dot Connects, we have all the pieces in place to provide accurate results:

 - Know how to use the Sigrity and iCD tools